MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-40-Procedures-Transportation-Workplace-Drug-Alcohol-Testing-Programs/subpart-G-Medical-Review-Officers-Verification-Process/section-40.145.md

 (D) That the referral physician must provide you with a signed statement of his or her recommendations.

 (3) As the referral physician, you must evaluate the employee and consider any evidence the employee presents concerning the employee's medical explanation.
 You may conduct additional tests to determine whether there is a legitimate medical explanation.
-Any additional urine tests must be performed in an HHS-certified laboratory.
+Any additional drug tests must be performed in an HHS-certified laboratory.

 (4) As the referral physician, you must then make a written recommendation to the MRO about whether the MRO should determine that there is a legitimate medical explanation.
 As the MRO, you must seriously consider and assess the referral physician's recommendation in deciding whether there is a legitimate medical explanation.